 John Horton Slaughter, nicknamed “Texas John” Slaughter was born October 2, 1841 in what is now known as Sabine Parish, Louisiana.
 His parents, Benjamin and Minerva Mabry Slaughter were living on a plantation there, before relocating to Texas.
 He was raised in Texas and grew up working on a ranch with his father and brothers.
 He joined the Texas Rangers shortly before the outset of the Civil War.
 He then enlisted in the Confederate Army in 1862 and served until 1864 when he was sent home due to an unspecified illness.
 Once he was able, he returned to serve in the Third Frontier Division of the Texas State Troops in Burnet County until the end of the war.

-Following the war, he set up a cattle ranch in Atascosa County with his brothers participated in one of the first cattle drives on the old Chisholm Trail.
+Following the war, he set up a cattle ranch in Atascosa County with his brothers participated in one of the first cattle drives in that area.
 His brothers and Slaughter had formed the San Antonio Ranch Company and their business was to organize trail drives of Texas beef to markets in Kansas.
 He married Eliza Adeline Harris in 1871 and started raising a family.
 Together they had four children, two of whom lived to adulthood.

 The story is told of his encounter with a tough hombre named Barney Gallagher with whom he’d had a confrontation during a poker game in San Antonio.
 Slaughter had angered Gallagher by accusing him of playing with a marked deck.
 In 1876, Gallagher sought out Slaughter by following him and his herd to near Fort Stockton, Texas.
 Gallagher wore a big sombrero that he had taken from a Mexican cattle rustler and his gang joked about who would take it, if anything ever happened to Gallagher.
 When Gallagher found the Slaughter herd, he reportedly told one of Slaughter’s cowboys “Go tell that rat-headed boss of yours I’m here to kill him.” and the cowboy obliged.
 Gallagher carried a sawed off shotgun and believed he would have the upper hand in any shootout.
 When Slaughter arrived, John rode straight at Gallagher, who missed his first shot.
 Slaughter appeared to have both hands on the reins of his horse, but after Gallagher shot, Slaughter pulled a revolver from a holster built into his saddle, took aim and mortally wounded Gallagher.
 The sombrero fell off when Gallagher tumbled from his horse, but none of his gang, watching from a nearby rise, dared to come and retrieve it.